Reasons to Spend Time Outdoors This Season

 Install Outdoor Heaters

-While blankets are a nice touch to your outdoor setup, they might not be enough for chillier nights when the weather drops.
-Investing in a gas-powered portable outdoor heater will do the trick to keep you warm, and with their flame feature, they look good!
+While blankets are a nice touch to your outdoor setup, they might not be enough for chillier days and the negative temperature.
+If there’s anything we learned this winter in Ontario, is that heated patios and outdoor dining work together like a charm.
+Investing in a gas-powered portable outdoor heater will keep you warm, and with their flame feature, they look good, too!
 There are also smaller portable heating models available for a more discreet look.
 Just be careful when placing a heater within your outdoor living room space, keeping fire safety in mind.

-Picture it: Big, cozy sweaters, orange leaves on the ground, and sipping hot coffee on a beautiful, plush couch… all outdoors!
-Outdoor couches, usually consisting of big cushions on a wicker, rattan or cast-iron base, are cozy and comfortable to sit on, feeling no different than the couches in your own living room!
+Outdoor couches, usually consist of big cushions on a wicker, rattan or cast-iron base, are cosy and comfortable to sit on, feeling no different than the couches in your own living room!
 Pair them with big Sherpa blankets or any other sort of insulated blankets that are easy to wash and will keep you warm in the brisk outdoors.
+Add a heater and you’re hood to go!

 With the help of a professional, building a shed is an easy and economic project to make your yard more winter-friendly.
 For easy storage, you can tuck away any furniture in the event of a heavy snowstorm or any yard tools such as your rake and your shovel.

-Consult with a local landscaper and patio specialist to expand the possibilities of what you can do to your patio.
-With creativity and imagination, you could be enjoying your patio year-round.
+A consultation with your local landscaper and patio specialist can help you figure out how to use your backyard in the best possible way.
+They will know all the possibilities of what you can do to your patio.
+With some creativity and imagination, you could be enjoying your patio year-round.
+Contact us today l and let us help bring your ideas to life.